dotnet/AspNetCore.Docs/aspnetcore/blazor/forms/validation.md

 To enable and disable the submit button based on form validation, the following example:

-* Uses a shortened version of the earlier `Starfleet Starship Database` form (`Starship5` component) of the [Example form](#example-form) section that only accepts a value for the ship's Id.
+* Uses a shortened version of the earlier `Starfleet Starship Database` form (`Starship5` component) of the [Example form](xref:blazor/forms/input-components#example-form) section of the *Input components* article that only accepts a value for the ship's Id.
 The other `Starship` properties receive valid default values when an instance of the `Starship` type is created.
 * Uses the form's <xref:Microsoft.AspNetCore.Components.Forms.EditContext> to assign the model when the component is initialized.
 * Validates the form in the context's <xref:Microsoft.AspNetCore.Components.Forms.EditContext.OnFieldChanged> callback to enable and disable the submit button.
 * Implements <xref:System.IDisposable> and unsubscribes the event handler in the `Dispose` method.
 For more information, see <xref:blazor/components/lifecycle#component-disposal-with-idisposable-and-iasyncdisposable>.